gitrenga/HelperNotes/FunctionalProgramming.md

+# Characteristics of FP

+ - Lazy Evaluation
+ - Immutable
+ - Parallelism
+ - Less garbage collection due to reduced number of object created in FP
+ - Compiler can optimize it better for memory and performance
+ - Pure Function - returns same value for same input if its called any number of times
+ - lamda in java have to use variables which are final or effectively final (not final but not modified in code)

+# Collectors & Stream

+ - Lazy Evaluation - functional pipeline is executed only when reduce/terminal operation is started
+ - Reduce (identity,accumulator,combiner) - identity is the initial value of any generic type,accumulator - lambda fn takes identity and stream element for
+     accumulating,combiner - how to combine multiple parallel stream, takes output of two accumulator and combine it to one
+ - collectors
+    - sum(),min(),max(),count()
+    - reduce(initialValueoFAnyType,accumulator,combiner) - reduce(0,(total,element) -> total+element,(r1,r2)->r1+r2)
+    - collect(collector)
+       - toList,toSet,toMap(lambdaFn,lambdaFn)
+       - maxBy(comparator),minBy(comparator)
+       - partitioningBy(lambdaFn),groupingBy(lambdaFn)
+       - groupingBy(lambdaFn,collector),mapping(lambdaFn,collector),filtering(lambdaFn,collector)
+       - countingAndThen(collector,lambdaFn),collectingAndThen(collector,lambdaFn)
+       - flatmap(stream) - flatmap(e->List.of(e-1,e+1).stream())

 # Patterns
  - **Internal iterator** i.e. stream forEach - focus on what to do than how to do in conventional for loop
  - **Stratergy Pattern** - pass function as input (stratergy - predicate) and execute operation based on stratergy